-Satyrium erectum Sw. is a widespread winter rainfall species found on dry sandstone, and clay flats from Namaqualand to the southwestern Eastern Cape.
+Satyrium erectum Sw. is a widespread winter rainfall species found on dry sandstone, and clay flats from Namaqualand to the southwestern Eastern Cape, South Africa.
 Growing to about 30 cm, it has 2 ovate-elliptic basal leaves that are flat on the ground and 11 to 37 sweetly smelling pink flowers in a dense raceme.
 Flowers have darker tinges and spots on the petals.
-Photos taken by Bob Rutemoeller and Mary Sue Ittner in the Bontebok National Park, near Villiersdorp and between Nieuwoudtville and Vanrhynsdorp.
+Photos taken by Bob Rutemoeller and Mary Sue Ittner near Villiersdorp and between Nieuwoudtville and Vanrhynsdorp.

 Satyrium ligulatum Lindl. has a wide distribution in South Africa in both the winter rainfall and the summer rainfall areas.
 It is found in coastal scrub, woodlands and moist to marshy flats among grass at elevations of 70 to 2000 m in full sun.
 It is winter-growing, blooming in spring with yellowish-green to white fragrant flowers that are tinged purple.
 Plants vary in size from small to mid size and number of flowers with 1 to 4 lower ground hugging leaves grading up the stem.
 Photos by Cameron McMaster.
 The second one was taken at Naude's Nek.